Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 10. Trebuchet MS

 Trebuchet MS was designed in 1996 for use on the web.
-Trebuchet MS is known for its slightly wider letters, which makes it more legible on lower-resolution screens.
+Trebuchet MS is known for its slightly wider letters, which makes it readable on lower-resolution screens.

-This sans serif font has been optimised for both digital and print use, making it a great font choice for your CV.
+This sans serif font has been optimised for both digital and print use, making it a great font choice for your CV and cover letter.

 - Font type: Sans serif